atom/welcome/lib/welcome.md

 You are one of the first people to use GitHub's new text editor!
 Here is what you need to know.

 1. Atom is free during the beta period.
+To help us improve the editor, Atom sends anonymous usage information to Google Analytics.
+See [atom/metrics](https://github.com/atom/metrics) for details on what information is tracked and how to disable.

 2. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!